Our Privacy Commitment

 Capify takes all reasonable steps to ensure that all unsolicited information is destroyed or de-identified immediately.

 Using our Website

-As with most websites, when you visit the AUSvance website or use an application on the AUSvance website, AUSvance may record anonymous information such as IP address, time, date, referring URL, pages accessed and documents downloaded type of browser and operating system.
+As with most websites, when you visit the Capify website or use an application on the Capify website, Capify may record anonymous information such as IP address, time, date, referring URL, pages accessed and documents downloaded type of browser and operating system.

-AUSvance also uses “cookies”.
+Capify also uses “cookies”.
 A cookie is a small file that stays on your computer until, depending on whether it is a sessional or persistent cookie, you turn your computer off or it expires.
 Cookies may collect and store your personal information.
-You may adjust your internet browser to disable cookies.
-If cookies are disabled you may still use the AUSvance website, but the website may be limited in the use of some of the features.
+You may adjust your Internet browser to disable cookies.
+If cookies are disabled you may still use the Capify website, but the website may be limited in the use of some of the features.

 What if we don’t keep our promises?

 Although we are committed to keeping the promises set out in this document, we sometimes make mistakes.
 Fixing these mistakes and ensuring we deliver on our promises is very important to us.

 We’ve put in place a way of dealing with issues you might raise quickly and fairly.
 Please talk to us first.

 If you have reason to believe that we have not complied with our obligations relating to your personal information or your credit-related information under the Privacy Act, please refer any complaints or queries to our Privacy Officer (details below).